vulkomilev/oumi/docs/get_started/quickstart.md

 ## 🔗 Community

-⭐ If you like our project, please give it a star on [GitHub](https://github.com/oumi-ai/oumi).
+⭐ If you like Oumi and you would like to support it, please give it a star on [GitHub](https://github.com/oumi-ai/oumi).

 👋 If you are interested in contributing, please read the [Contributor’s Guide](/development/contributing).